Hlulani-Mathye/covid19-dashboard/README.md

 ## Data Source

 COVID-19 data is obtained from a public API.
-CSV file (to be implemented).
+CSV file (To be Implemented Soon!!!).